tbjgolden/ainsley/README.md

 - use your existing CSS knowledge
 - use the least possible bytes
 - have total flexibility
-- serialize your framework as tiny JSON
+- serialize your framework as tiny, readable JSON

+An analogy might be to say that Ainsley is to CSS what Markdown is to HTML.

 # Impossibly small